AlanRynne/Scientific-Paper-Tutorial/00 - Installation Guide.md

 Once you have ***Chocolatey*** or ***Hombrew*** *up and running* you can easily install other packages by using the command `choco install PACKAGE_NAME` for Windows or `brew install PACKAGE_NAME` for Mac. *(changing `PACKAGE_NAME` for the name of the actual name of the package you wish to install.)*

-## Text Editor

-You could use any text editor to write your research paper, but in our case we are going to use Visual Studio Code.

-VSC is a boiled down version of Visual Studio that is perfect for writing simple Python and C# scripts, but also amazingly good at Markdown syntax.

-> Download Visual Studio Code at: [https://code.visualstudio.com/](https://code.visualstudio.com/)

-Other **VERY** good text editors are *SublimeText* and *Atom*, they all have a very similar design and behaviour; and you will find most of the functionality can be extended to your needs via packages/extensions, no matter the text editor you choose.

-We will also be making heavy use of VSC's extensions.
-You can install them directly from visual studio by pressing `CMD+SHIFT+X` on Mac or `CTRL+SHIFT+X` on Windows.

-Search and install the following extensions:

-* **Markdown All In One** - by Yu Zhang
-* **Markdown Footnotes** - by Matt Bierner
-* **Markdown Preview Enhanced** - by Yiyi Wang
-* **markdownlint** - by David Anson
-* **Python** - by Microsoft (this one might come pre-installed)
-* **RainbowCSV** - by mechatroner (CSV colouring)
-* **vscode-pandoc** - by DougFinke (Research Paper PDF rendering through VSC)
-* **vscode-pdf** - by tomoki1207 (Visualize PDF without leaving VSC)

 ## Python & pip